 Types of Audio Content

-Did you know that 55% (155 million) of the US population listened to a podcast in 2020?
+Did you know that over 104 million people in the US listen to podcasts monthly?
 Podcasts are an educational — but also entertaining — way to target, engage, and educate your audience, leveraging audio through outlets like Apple Podcasts, Stitcher, and Google Podcasts.